 What are your goals?

-Take some time to define your marketing goals and objectives and be as specific as you can.
-Of course, you want to generate more bookings and inquiries and increase your income as a vacation rental owner.
+Take some time to define your marketing goals and objectives.
+Be as specific as you can.

-However, perhaps you only want to rent out your property during a specific time of the year and you want to use it for your own family during the peak season, or maybe you specifically want to appeal to guests who book longer stays.
+Of course, you want to generate more bookings and inquiries and increase your rental income.
+However, perhaps you only want to rent out your property during a specific time of the year, reserving it for your own family during the peak season.
+Or maybe you specifically want to appeal to guests who book longer stays.
 You definitely want to drive direct bookings, as this cuts down on commission charges.

 Who is your target audience?